Persistent homology of quantum entanglement: Example 2: XXZ spin chain in transverse field

 \section{Example 2: XXZ spin chain in transverse field}

 In order to study multiscale entanglement, we now focus on the 1D XXZ spin chain in tranverse field with Hamiltonian

 where $\sigma_i^\pm = \sigma_i^x \pm i \sigma^y_i$, $\Delta$ is the interaction strength, and $h_i$ is a random magnetization.
 We take $\Delta=1$ and the field uniformly random $h_i=[-W,W]$.
 This model is often used to study the nature of the many-body localization (MBL) phase transition \cite{nidari2008,Herviou2019}.
-The critical value of disorder in the literature is $W_c\approx 3.8$ obtained through large-scale ($L=26$) exact diagonalization \cite{Pietracaprina2018}.
+The critical value of disorder reported in the literature varies, usually close to $W_c\approx 3.8$ as obtained through large-scale ($L=26$) exact diagonalization \cite{Pietracaprina2018}.
+However, more recent studies suggest a slightly larger value closer to $W_c\approx 5$ \cite{PhysRevLett.115.187201,PhysRevB.98.174202}.
 In the ergodic phase (small $W$), the excited states have volume law entanglement.
 In the MBL phase (large $W$), the spins are mostly weakly entangled, but the entanglement structure is the object of our interest.
 Clusters (of spins) are defined as a subsystem that has stronger entanglement internally than with the rest of the system.

-Using exact diagonalization, we select $k=50$ eigenstates from the middel of the spectrum for $N_d=2000$ disorder realizations.
+Using exact diagonalization, we select $k=50$ eigenstates from the middle of the spectrum for $N_d=3000$ disorder realizations (i.e. changing the random magnetization $h_i$).
 For each eigenstate, we construct a Vietoris-Rips complex with the distance metric of Equation~\ref{eq:MI_distance}.
 The resulting persistence barcodes are merged by discarding the information from which realization each barcode originated.
 Since this leads to barcodes with many bars, we use Betti numbers (Equation~\ref{eq:betti_number}) to summarize and investigate the results.
 Figure~\ref{fig:xxz_betti} shows the Betti numbers for varying disorder strengths $W$.
 As the disorder strength $W$ decreases, there are fewer connected components as counted by the normalized $\beta_0$.
-The number of 1-cycles as counted by the normalized $\beta_1$ is highest for $W=3.3$.